 Safety and First Aid

 The safety of students shall be the first consideration in all athletic practices and events.
 Per the requirements of 702 KAR 7:065 and Board policies, any middle or high school coach (head or assistant, paid or unpaid) shall successfully complete all training required by the District, the Kentucky Board of Education, the Kentucky High School Athletic Association, and state law and regulation.
-This shall include safety and first aid training and providing the school documentation of successful completion of a cardiopulmonary resuscitation (CPR) course that includes the use of an automated external defibrillator and first aid training, conducted by an instructor or program approved by a college or university, the American Red Cross, American Heart Association, or other bona fide accrediting agency .
+This shall include safety and first aid training and providing the school documentation of successful completion of a cardiopulmonary resuscitation (CPR) course that includes the use of an automated external defibrillator and first aid training, conducted by an instructor or program approved by a college or university, the American Red Cross, American Heart Association, or other bona fide accrediting agency that is approved by the KHSAA and be based upon industry standards.
 Initial certification shall use in-person instruction with certification updated as required by the approving agency.
 All interscholastic athletic coaches shall maintain a CPR certification recognized by a national accrediting body on heart health.
 03.1161/03.2141/09.311

 Each coach (head and assistant, including cheerleading) at all levels grades nine (9) through twelve (12) shall be required to complete a sports safety course and medical symposium update consisting of training on how to prevent common injuries.
 In addition, coaches should be familiar with District emergency plans for medical injuries at events as required by KRS 160.445.